IIF bankers mull options to fix Europe

 COMPLEX ISSUES

-Bank bosses including HSBC's (HSBA.L) Douglas Flint, UBS's UBSN.VX Axel Weber, Credit Suisse's CSGN.VX Urs Rohner, ICBC's Jiang Jianqing, Itau Unibanco's Roberto Setubal and J.P.Morgan's (JPM.N) Jes Staley will be joined in Copenhagen by policymakers including the New York Fed's Mike Alix and Boston Fed's Eric Rosengren.
+Bank bosses including HSBC's Douglas Flint, UBS's Axel Weber, Credit Suisse's Urs Rohner, ICBC's Jiang Jianqing, Itau Unibanco's Roberto Setubal and J.P.Morgan's Jes Staley will be joined in Copenhagen by policymakers including the New York Fed's Mike Alix and Boston Fed's Eric Rosengren.

 Finance ministers from Portugal, Poland and all Nordic countries are also due to attend, as well as the EU's Olli Rehn and the presidents of ratings firms S&P, Moody's and Fitch.